GoogleChrome/web.dev/src/site/content/en/blog/periodic-background-sync/index.md

 want to test your `periodicsync` handler immediately, without waiting for an event to fire on its normal cadence.

-You can do this via the **Service Workers** panel within the Applications tab in Chrome DevTools.
+You can do this via the **Service Workers** section within the Application panel in Chrome DevTools.
 The **Periodic Sync** field allows you to provide a tag for the event to use, and to trigger it as many times as you'd like.